samchungy/zod-openapi/README.md

 ### [@asteasolutions/zod-to-openapi](https://github.com/asteasolutions/zod-to-openapi)

-zod-openapi was created while trying to re-write this library to support auto registering schemas.
+zod-openapi was created while trying to re-write that library to support auto registering schemas.
 However, the underlying structure of the library which consists of tightly coupled classes would not allow for this be done easily in a way that I envisioned.
+Additionally, it does not safely handle different input/output types (eg. transforms).

 Did I really rewrite an entire library just for this?
 Absolutely.
 I believe that creating documentation should be as simple and as frictionless as possible.

 #### Migration

 1. Delete the OpenAPIRegistry and OpenAPIGenerator classes
-2. Replace any `.register()` call made and replace them with `ref` in `.openapi()`.
+2. Replace any `.register()` call made and replace them with `ref` in `.openapi()` or alternatively, add them directly to the components section of the schema.

 ```ts
 const registry = new OpenAPIRegistry();